The Trouble with Being Born (film): Production

 Director and co-writer Sandra Wollner has referred to the film as the "antithesis to Pinocchio".
-Wollner initially intended to cast a 20-year-old actress in the role of the android Elli, but after editing some of the more explicit elements from the film's script, instead chose 10-year-old actress Lena Watson (a stage name, inspired by Emma Watson) for the role.
+Wollner initially intended to cast a 20-year-old actress in the role of the android Elli, but after removing some of the more explicit elements from the film's script, instead chose 10-year-old actress Lena Watson, a stage name inspired by Emma Watson, for the role.
 The scenes in which the android is shown nude were accomplished using computer-generated imagery.
-Watson also wore a silicone mask and wig, which served to both conceal her identity and enable her to resemble another actress who appears later in the film.
+Watson also wore a silicone mask and wig, which served to conceal her identity and enable her to resemble another actress who appears later in the film.

 Release and reception

 The Trouble with Being Born had its world premiere at the 70th Berlin International Film Festival on 25 February 2020, as part of the festival's Encounters section.
 It was reported that several audience members walked out during the premiere.
 The film received the Special Jury Award in the Encounters section.

+The film was released theatrically in Austria by filmdelights on 18 June 2021, followed by a German theatrical release through Eksystent Distribution on 1 July 2021.

 Jonathan Romney of Screen Daily called the film "a powerful and revelatory achievement [...] complex, artfully crafted, sometimes wilfully perplexing".
 Jessica Kiang of Variety called it a "desperately creepy, queasy, thought-provoking film", and concluded: "Wollner's lacerating intelligence and riveting craft make this extraordinarily effed-up riff on the 'Pinocchio' legend [...] much more than empty provocation".
 Chris Barsanti of Slant Magazine gave the film a rating of two out of four stars, and wrote that the film "suffers from the same issue as its moody androids: enervation borne out of repetition."

-The Melbourne International Film Festival decided to not screen the film at its 2020 festival, citing concerns raised by two forensic psychologists that it might "[normalise] sexual interest in children" and be "used as a source of arousal for men interested in child abuse material".
-The decision to remove the film from the festival line-up was denounced by film critics Peter Krausz, Tom Ryan and David Stratton.
+The Melbourne International Film Festival decided not to screen the film at its 2020 festival, citing concerns raised by two forensic psychologists that it might "[normalise] sexual interest in children" and be "used as a source of arousal for men interested in child abuse material".
+The decision to remove the film from the festival line-up was criticized by film critics Peter Krausz, Tom Ryan and David Stratton.

-Amid controversy in Australia, Sandra Hall of Sydney Morning Herald called the film strangely moral.
-Controversial for its content, the film delves into the manipulation of emotional intelligence, leaving viewers pondering the consequences of such actions in a thought-provoking and unsettling manner.
+Amid controversy in Australia, Sandra Hall of The Sydney Morning Herald described the film as "strangely moral".